 Sherlock also doesn't catch on that Moriarty is lying when the latter starts going on about having access to nukes all over the world thanks to his code.
 Probably his lack of knowledge about non-crime things.

-Evil Plan: Basically the entirety of "The Great Game".
+Evil Plan: The entirety of "The Great Game".
 Every case Sherlock has to solve ends up having been orchestrated by Moriarty, looking for a fun challenge.
 It's implied that he, as a consulting criminal, has been arranging a vast array of crimes all over the place.
 Subverted in that the whole thing was to distract Sherlock from the plans.
 Revealed that the plans were a MacGuffin, and double-subverted, when Moriarty tosses them away.

 John in Episode 3, after finding a head inside the fridge.